langurmonkey/website-source/content/photography/index.md

 date = "2021-04-07"
 +++

 Since I got my first DSLR camera towards the end of 2007, I have been in a sort of relationship with photography that has had its ups and downs.
-I've combined periods where I'm very excited to go out and shoot with others where I've been quite apathetic towards it.
+I've combined periods where I'm very excited to go out and shoot with others where I've felt quite apathetic about it.
 Anyway, below you can find a list of my gear and a link to a gallery with some of my photos.

 ## Photo gallery